Internal bicategories: Internal categories

 \end{description}

 \end{definition}

-\begin{remark} We explain in detail why the morphisms marked as switches in the axioms of the above definition are indeed switches in the ambient switch 3-category, and along the way explicate the pictographic notation.
+\begin{remark} We explain in detail why the morphisms marked as switches in the axioms of the above definition are indeed switches in the ambient Gray 3-category, and along the way explicate the pictographic notation.
 We focus on the switch morphism in axiom C4-1; all the other switches are analogous.
-The claim is that, given the 0-, 1-, 2-, and 3-data of a category object $C$ in the switch 3-category $\cC$, the switch morphism in $\cC$ induces a 3-morphism from \cb{\ings{d3stuff-item23-3.eps}} to \cb{\ings{d3stuff-item23-4.eps}}, and therefore from \cb{\ings{c4stuff-item1-3.eps}} to \cb{\ings{c4stuff-item1-4.eps}}.
+The claim is that, given the 0-, 1-, 2-, and 3-data of a category object $C$ in the Gray 3-category $\cC$, the switch morphism in $\cC$ induces a 3-morphism from \cb{\ings{d3stuff-item23-3.eps}} to \cb{\ings{d3stuff-item23-4.eps}}, and therefore from \cb{\ings{c4stuff-item1-3.eps}} to \cb{\ings{c4stuff-item1-4.eps}}.

 Let us first recall the exact meaning of these pictures.
 The picture \cb{\ings{d1stuff-item7.eps}} is a 2-morphism of $\cC$ from the 1-morphism $C_1 \xra{s \times \id} C_0 \times C_1 \xra{i \times \id} C_1 \times C_1 \xra{m} C_1$ to the identity morphism $C_1 \xra{\id} C_1$.
 The picture \cb{\ings{d2stuff-item16-2.eps}} applies that 2-morphism not to $C_1$ itself, but to the image of the multiplication \cb{\ing{1stuff-item2.eps}}, $m: C_1 \times_{C_0} C_1 \xra{} C_1$.
-By \emph{definition} this picture \cb{\ings{d2stuff-item16-2.eps}} is therefore the left whisker \emph{in the ambient switch 3-category} of the 2-morphism \cb{\ings{d1stuff-item7.eps}} by the 1-morphism $m$---this left whisker operation can be thought of as a form of ``precomposition".
+By \emph{definition} this picture \cb{\ings{d2stuff-item16-2.eps}} is therefore the left whisker \emph{in the ambient Gray 3-category} of the 2-morphism \cb{\ings{d1stuff-item7.eps}} by the 1-morphism $m$---this left whisker operation can be thought of as a form of ``precomposition".
 The composite 2-morphism \cb{\ings{d3stuff-item23-4.eps}} can therefore be written in pasting-diagram notation as By similar unpacking, the composite 2-morphism \cb{\ings{d3stuff-item23-3.eps}} has the pasting-diagram notation

-Indeed these two 2-morphisms are related by a switch in the ambient switch 3-category. \end{remark}
+Indeed these two 2-morphisms are related by a switch in the ambient Gray 3-category. \end{remark}

-\begin{remark} The above definition describes a notion of not-necessarily fibrant category object $C = (C_0, C_1)$ in a switch 3-category $\cC$.
-There certainly exist notions of fibrations of 2-categories in the literature (see for instance~\cite[p.35]{gray}), and these could be used to provide a definition of fibrant 1-morphisms in a switch 3-category, but we do not pursue this aspect of the theory here.
-Depending on the notion of fibration used, it might be appropriate to modify the definition of category object to insist that the object of 0-cells $C_0$ be a 2-groupoid object of $\cC$. \end{remark}
+\begin{remark} The above definition describes a notion of not-necessarily fibrant category object $C = (C_0, C_1)$ in a Gray 3-category $\cC$.
+There certainly exist notions of fibrations of 2-categories in the literature (see for instance~\cite[p.35]{gray}), and these could be used to provide a definition of when a 1-morphism is a fibration in a Gray 3-category.
+We do not pursue this aspect of the theory here. \end{remark}